welrbraga/findindate/README.md

 ## USAGE ##

 Note that findindate is not a standalone tool.
-It works creating de correct parameters to pass to GNU Find tool.
+It works creating and passing the correct parameters to GNU Find tool.

 Doubts?
 Check the output of "findindate --help" to get examples or ask here.